imagineLife/big-site/content/mongo/performance/indexes.md

 Sorting with and without indexes can have drastic impact on a query and query performance.
 In the explain statement, there is a `SORT` stage that can help understand how the db sorted the data.

+Docs can be sorted in memory or by using an index.
+Docs are stored on disk in an unknown order.
+If we WANT the data in the order it was PUT on disk, thats great....not very frequent though.
+The server has to read docs from the disk into ram THEN sort the docs.
+This can get expensive - so expensive that when > 32MB of mem is used... mongo kills the query.

 - was an index used
 - if the index was not used and the sort had to happen, then sort happens in memory
 - if the `memUsage` and `memLimit` are close, an exception could be thrown

 ### Using indexes to sort

-Docs can be sorted in memory or by using an index.
-Indexes are sorted on index creation.
+During index creation, the index key sort order is initialized.
 If a query is using an index scan, the order of the docs returned will be guaranteed to be sorted by index keys.
 There would be no need to perform an explicit sort when leveraging the keys.
 If index is ascending on an index key, the docs will be ordered ascending on the index.
 _no need to sort if working with an indexed column and wanting the data in the sort order of the index._